 The American Medical Temperance Association was formed in 1891.
-Sixty-one physicians attending the annual meeting of the American Medical Association (AMA) that year met and adopted a constitution and by-laws.
+Sixty-one doctor attending the annual meeting of the American Medical Association met that year.
+They adopted a constitution and by-laws.

 The new organization was the American Medical Society for the Study of Alcohol and Other Narcotics.
 Publication of the Journal of Inebriety ceased in 1914.
 Membership continued declining and the Association gradually fell into oblivion.

 Of course, today we know that light to moderate drinking is linked with good health.
 It also tends to be linked with longer life.
 For more, see Alcohol & Health.